wp-insider/simple-membership/simple-membership/readme.txt

 - Enhanced user experience by disabling browser auto-fill on the password field in the new registration form.
 - Added a debug log message upon successful user logout.
 - Minor code refactoring related to the Stripe client reference ID.
+- Added a new filter hook 'swpm_paypal_ppcp_order_shipping_preference' to allow customization of the shipping preference for PayPal PPCP checkout.
+- Added a new filter hook 'swpm_paypal_ppcp_order_item_category' to allow customization of the item category for PayPal PPCP checkout.

 = 4.6.3 =
 - WordPress 6.8 compatibility related changes.